John Lanigan (broadcaster): WGAR (1971–84)

 Lanigan's Cleveland debut occurred at WGAR (1220 AM) in December 1971, taking over as that station's morning-drive host after the departure of Don Imus for WNBC (660 AM) in New York City.
 He was hired by WGAR general manager Jack G. Thayer after attracting his attention at a New Orleans industry convention, and bypassed 65 other applicants for the on-air position.
-Imus's quickly-earned notoriety in the Cleveland market caused some newspaper critics to viewed Lanigan as "desperately trying to emulate" Imus in addition to trepidation on Lanigan's part.
+Imus's quickly-earned notoriety in the Cleveland market caused some newspaper critics to view Lanigan as "desperately trying to emulate" Imus in addition to trepidation on Lanigan's part.
 Lanigan in the Morning, however, was an immediate ratings success.
 By the end of 1972, Lanigan was battling WIXY's Mike Reineri, WJW's Ed Fisher and WERE shock jock Gary Dee for the top-rated spot in morning drive a ranking Imus also attained in his first year at WGAR.
 While Lanigan's persona was nearly as controversial as Imus, he specialized more in satire and ribaldry he referred to as "adult humor" and the station described as "radio for consenting adults".

 One long-running comedy bit, The Flex Club, was a double entendre set to David Rose's "The Stripper" that initially was through listener mail, but eventually featured callers describing times that they "flexed".
 A daily crossover that would end Lanigan's show and start Joe Mayer's midday show soon took a life of its own and became an extended daily segment, as both hosts kept trading jokes and laughter.
 Lanigan took over as host of WUAB's Prize Movie in 1975, further adding to his exposure in the market and beyond, as WUAB was carried to other cable systems throughout the region.
 Unique for its time, Lanigan regularly featured politicians on his show, beginning with Cleveland mayor Ralph Perk and continuing throughout the rest of his career.
 When Dennis Kucinich invited Lanigan to be at his swearing-in ceremony as Perk's mayoral successor on November 14, 1977, he dressed up as a court jester, poking fun at Kucinich's relatively young age and saying to the audience, "people have laughed at us long enough, it's time we laughed back."
 Lanigan later viewed himself as a "Renaissance Howard Beale" in response to comedians having repeatedly put down the city.